astrohart/xyLOGIX.Validators.VS2019/xyLOGIX.Validators/README.md

 ##### Summary

 Looks up a localized string similar to A blank text string was passed for the value of the desired email address.
-This is not valid..
+This not valid..

 <a name='P-xyLOGIX-Validators-Properties-Resources-Error_ObjectToValidatePropertyHasNotBeenSet'></a>
 ### Error_ObjectToValidatePropertyHasNotBeenSet `property`